-Let’s face it, 2020 and 2021 have been really weird years for all of us.
+Let’s face it, the last few years have been really weird for all of us.
 But, the holidays are near, and that means a time of re-envisioned enthusiasm for ourselves and the world.
 But, we have hurdles to get through, including starting a new year full of uncertainty after the distraction of the holiday season.
-Here are six ways to put yourself in a position to take 2022 by the reins so that you are in control of your mind and body.
+Here are six ways to put yourself in a position to take 2024 by the reins so that you are in control of your mind and body.

 Physical fitness is paramount to your self-confidence and self-esteem.
 But, if you’ve never worked out before, you may feel more intimidated than enthusiastic.
 Start small, and don’t be afraid to ask for help if you need it.
 In a recent post, Motivation Thoughts notes that exercising with a friend was a great way to keep yourself going.